-Reverse discordance is observed naturally in some untreated zircon (Kusiak et al., 2015; Wiemer et al., 2017; Williams et al., 1984).
+Reverse discordance is observed naturally in some untreated zircon (Williams et al., 1984; Kusiak et al., 2015; Wiemer et al., 2017).
 In such cases, reverse discordance is generally attributed to either the internal redistribution of Pb within a crystal or to external factors such as alteration by hydrothermal fluids (Mattinson et al., 1996).
-Alpha recoil can displace Pb from the position of its parent radioisotope by ~30 nm (Ewing et al., 2003; Weber, 1990, 1993).
-In crystals with fine-scale growth zoning, Pb produced by a U atom within a high-U zone can be implanted into a nearby low-U zone producing a localized occurrence of excess Pb in the low-U zone (Mattinson et al., 1996).
-Further, ion imaging and atom probe tomography studies of zircon support the case for nano-to-micro scale Pb redistribution under elevated temperatures and pressures (Kusiak et al., 2015; Peterman et al., 2019, 2021; Reddy et al., 2016).
+Alpha recoil can displace Pb from the position of its parent radioisotope by ~ 30 nm (Ewing et al., 2003; Weber, 1990, 1993).
+In crystals with fine-scale growth zoning, Pb produced by a U atom within a high-U zone can be implanted into a nearby low-U zone, producing a localized occurrence of excess Pb in the low-U zone (Mattinson et al., 1996).
+Further, ion imaging and atom probe tomography studies of zircon support the case for nanoscale to micro-scale Pb redistribution under elevated temperatures and pressures (Kusiak et al., 2015; Reddy et al., 2016; Peterman et al., 2019, 2021).
 These studies show that unsupported Pb often forms clusters that are not spatially associated with parent radionuclide growth patterns.
 However, the exact mechanisms by which Pb migrates through the zircon structure are poorly understood.

-Notably, our SAM-47 zircon does not exhibit reverse discordance suggesting that only some samples are predisposed to leaching-induced artifacts or leaching-exposed natural U-Pb fractionation.
-A zircon's U-Pb systematics as revealed by stepwise dissolution must therefore reflect its unique compositional characteristics such as the length-scale and magnitude of radionuclide zonation, the extent of Pb-loss, or the sample's geological history.
+Notably, our SAM-47 zircon does not exhibit reverse discordance, suggesting that only some samples are predisposed to leaching-induced artifacts or leaching-exposed natural U- Pb fractionation.
+A zircon's U-Pb systematics as revealed by stepwise dissolution must therefore reflect its unique compositional characteristics such as the length scale and magnitude of radionuclide zonation, the extent of Pb loss, or the sample's geological history.
 AS3 is hydrothermally altered, so a component of the reverse discordance observed could potentially reflect the redistribution of Pb isotopes during hydrothermal alteration (Takehara et al., 2018).
 Why KR18-04 zircon is susceptible to reverse discordance is less clear.
-Grains appear unaltered and most compositional zones are broad; however, some grains do have thin, high-U zones that could contribute to the internal redistribution of Pb (McKanna et al., 2023 their Fig. 4 & 15a).
-Zircon fission track and (U-Th)/He data from Blue Ridge indicate that the region was thermally affected by burial reheating during the late-Paleozoic Alleghenian Orogeny (Naeser et al., 2016; Roden, 1991).
+Grains appear unaltered and most compositional zones are broad; however, some grains do have thin, high-U zones that could contribute to the internal redistribution of Pb (McKanna et al., 2023 their Figs. 4 and 15a).
+Zircon fissiontrack and (U-Th)/He data from Blue Ridge indicate that the region was thermally affected by burial reheating during the late Paleozoic Alleghenian orogeny (Naeser et al., 2016; Roden, 1991).
 Still, there is no evidence that KR18-04 has experienced an extreme high-temperature deformation event.
 SAM-47 may lack leaching-induced reverse discordance simply because Pb loss in the sample is so pervasive.